-Cancer metabolism drug AG-221 shows clinical activity in advanced blood cancersApril 7th, 2014 in Cancer /
+Cancer metabolism drug AG-221 shows clinical activity in advanced blood cancersApril 7, 2014 in Medicine & Health / Cancer

 AG-221, a novel inhibitor of isocitrate dehydrogenase (IDH) 2-mutant metabolic enzyme, was well tolerated and showed early promise in patients with advanced and refractory blood cancers harboring IDH2 mutations, according to the initial results of a phase I study presented here at the AACR Annual Meeting 2014, April 5-9.

 Mutations in the genes for the metabolic enzymes IDH1 and IDH2 are thought to be the drivers of distinct subsets of acute myeloid leukemias (AML)," said Eytan M. Stein, M.D., assistant attending physician in the Leukemia Service at Memorial Sloan Kettering Cancer Center in New York.
 "They lead to the production of increased levels of an oncometabolite called 2-hydroxyglutarate (2-HG), which is hypothesized to prevent normal healthy bone marrow cells from maturing, leading to cancer.

 "AG-221 is a novel compound that blocks the mutated IDH2 enzyme and decreases the levels of 2-HG, thus allowing the immature bone marrow cancer cells to mature and differentiate normally," explained Stein.
 "Although the primary goal of this phase I study was to determine the safety and tolerability of AG-221, we were pleased to find promising clinical activity in patients whose AML had IDH2 mutations, even at the lowest drug dose we tested."